 Silver Lake provides two swimming areas at the waterfront.
-There is a shallow entrance area for swimmers who do not wish to take or who do not complete the swim test, or who are beginner swimmers.
+There is a shallow area for swimmers who do not wish to take or who do not complete the swim test, or who are beginner swimmers.
 The deeper swimming area is available for those who have successfully completed the swim test.

-All Staff and Volunteers under the age of 18 must pass a swim test to swim in the deep end or to take out a boat unsupervised (summer Staff only.)
+Everyone under the age of 18 must pass a swim test to swim in the deep end or to take out a boat unsupervised (summer Staff only.)